Theatre Scholarships and Audition/Interview Information

 - Performance: Please submit a written statement of no more than 500 words explaining your interests and goals in pursuing this course of study, a head shot, and two prepared contrasting monologues (for example: comedy/tragedy, or classical/contemporary) no longer than 90-seconds each.
 Optional: you may sing sixteen measures of a song in addition to your two monologues.
 If submitting digitally, videos should be in a MP format or accessible via a provided YouTube link, and emailed to firstname.lastname@example.org.
 Please attach your statement and resume as a single document.

-- Theatre High School Festival Scholarship – primarily intended for recent high school graduates.
-Funding for this award is generated by registration fees from our annual High School Festival held each spring.
+- Theatre High School Festival Scholarship – A scholarship primarily intended for, though not limited to, recent high school graduates.
+Funding for this award is generated by registration fees from our annual High School Festival.
 The scholarship covers a portion of tuition and fees.
 Renewal is NOT automatic.

-- Theatre Arts Department Scholarship – funded by Boise State University and is designated to cover a portion of tuition and fees.
+- Theatre Arts Department Scholarship – Funded by Boise State University and designated to cover a portion of tuition and fees.
 Renewal is NOT automatic.

 - The Britt Bowden Scholarship.
 Renewal is NOT automatic.

 - John and Eleanor Hunt Scholarship.
 Renewal is NOT automatic.

 - The Velma V. Morrison Center for the Performing Arts Scholarship in Theatre Arts.
 Renewal is NOT automatic.